 Three good reasons not to take strontium

-- People who take strontium for any period of time are likely to make future bone density tests inaccurate.
-Strontium is like calcium and will replace calcium as the mineral in bone (Bone naturally contains calcium and phosphorus).
-Because strontium atoms are heavier than calcium atoms, swapping some of the calcium atoms with strontium atoms will make the bone mineral density appear to increase — this is not the same as making new bone.
+- Taking strontium supplements for any period of time is likely to make future bone density tests inaccurate.
+(Strontium may remain in the bones for as long as 7–10 years after the last dose.)
+Strontium has a chemical similarity to calcium and will replace calcium as the mineral in bone.
+Because strontium atoms are heavier than calcium atoms, swapping some of the calcium atoms with strontium atoms will make the bone mineral density appear to increase.
+This is not the same as making new bone.

-- Since strontium citrate and strontium chloride are not regulated, you do not know what amounts your body is getting when you take these supplements.
+- Strontium citrate and strontium chloride are supplements and are not tested or regulated by the Food and Drug Administrations (FDA).
+You do not know the effectiveness of the supplements.
+You do not know what amounts your body is getting when you take these supplements.
 You also do not know whether they can seriously harm you.

 What can you do?

 Calcium is still the best mineral for bone health.
 There are many safe food sources and if you are not able to reach your daily calcium requirements through your diet, you may need a supplement.
 Use the Calcium Rule of 300 to find out if you need a supplement.
-Several brands of calcium are available are on the market in the US.
+Several types of calcium supplements are available are on the market in the U.S.

 “PRAC recommends suspending use of Protelos/Osseor.”
 2014. https://www.ema.europa.eu/en/news/prac-recommends-suspending-use-protelososseor

 As a service to our readers, American Bone Health provides access to our library of archived content.
 Please note the date of the last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.